 The rapid advancement of AI in the past five to 10 years has spurred groups of experts to develop safeguards for protecting against the risk of AI to humans.
 One such group is the nonprofit institute founded by MIT cosmologist Max Tegmark, Skype co-founder Jaan Tallinn and DeepMind research scientist Victoria Krakovna.
 The institute worked with AI researchers and developers as well as scholars from many disciplines to create the 23 guidelines now referred to as the Asilomar AI Principles.

-Kelly Combs, director at Digital Lighthouse, KPMG said that when developing an AI code of ethics "it's imperative to include clear guidelines on how the technology will be deployed and continuously monitored."
-These policies should mandate measures that guard against unintended bias in machine-learning algorithms, continuously detect drift in data and algorithms, and track both the provenance of data and the identity of those who train algorithms.
+Kelly Combs, managing director, KPMG US said that when developing an AI code of ethics "it's imperative to include clear guidelines on how the technology will be deployed and continuously monitored."
+These policies should mandate measures that guard against unintended bias in machine learning algorithms, continuously detect drift in data and algorithms, and track both the provenance of data and the identity of those who train algorithms.